Guyda Armstrong

 I have an MA in Modern European Languages from the University of Edinburgh, and a PhD in Italian Studies from the University of Leeds.
 Before joining the University of Manchester in 2007, I was Andrew W. Mellon Postdoctoral Research Fellow in Italian Studies and New Media at Brown University, USA (2001-2003), and also taught at Harvard University during my time in America.
 I held a Centre for the History of the Book postdoctoral fellowship at the Institute for Advanced Studies, University of Edinburgh in 2004, and lectured in Italian at Cardiff University from 2005 to 2007.

 From 2014 to 2020 I was Academic Lead for Digital Humanities for the Faculty of Humanities, becoming founding Director of the University's Centre for Digital Humanities in 2018.
-I am now Scientific and Digital Lead for the John Rylands Research Institute and Library.
+From 2021-23 I was Scientific and Digital Lead for the John Rylands Research Institute and Library.

 Editorial Board, Modern Languages Open (Digital Modern Languages), 2019-